NeuralNoble/Summify/README.md

 - **Content Analysis**: Sentiment analysis and key topic extraction
 - **Collaboration Features**: Share summaries with team members

-## 📄 License

-This project is open source and available under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.

----

-**Enjoy using AI Summary Extension!** 🎉

-Transform your reading experience with intelligent, AI-powered summaries.